SinghSimrajit/MyWork/README.md

 it is for collage

-print("Hello world")

-from ast import If
-import string

-#its my first code and i am practicing on vs code with macbook
+#its my first code and i am practising on vs code with macbook

 print("hello world")